a-bohush/hash_to_struct/README.md

 struct.q.w.e # => 2
 ```
-**Note!** It will only convert objects of type Hash, not Hash derivatives or some acting like Hash.
+**Note!** It will only convert objects of type Hash, not Hash derivatives or some acting like a Hash.

 Recursive conversions inside `Array`: